ByeongtaePark/COCL/README.md

 MixedWM38 : [WaferMap Dataset](https://github.com/Junliangwangdhu/WaferMap?tab=readme-ov-file)

-The original shape of MixedWM38 is incompatible with pre-trained models, necessitating minor preprocessing.
-The raw data was reshaped to (224, 224, 3) and underwent label encoding.
+The original shape of MixedWM38 is incompatible with pre-trained models, necessitating minor processing.
+The raw data was transformed into a shape of (224, 224, 3) and subjected to label encoding.
 The processed dataset is available in the directory ```COCL/datasets/MixedWM38/```.
 The processed dataset has been compressed into a tar.gz file, which can be extracted using the following code:
 ```
 tar -xzvf {filename}.tar.gz
 ```